creyD/unifi-cam-proxy/docs/docs/intro.md

 The sample docker-compose file below is the recommended deployment for most users.
 Note, the generated certificate must be in the same directory as the `docker-compose.yaml` file.

+Please note that you need to replace the command with a specific command if you use anything else than the RTSP integration.
+Also replace the IP (192.168.201.15) with your cameras IP address and the {NVR IP} with the IP of the UniFi Protect instance.

 ```yaml
 version: "3.9"
 services: